Faculty

 amyers2@providence.edu

-Teaching in one of the PC’s largest departments, political science faculty members possess expertise in an array of topics including campaigns and elections, civic engagement, communications and the media, constitutional law, democracy and development, Latino and black politics, globalization, race, gender and sexuality, social justice and equality.
+Teaching in one of the PC’s largest departments, political science faculty members possess expertise in an array of topics, including campaigns and elections, civic engagement, communications and the media, constitutional law, democracy and development, Latino and black politics, globalization, race, gender and sexuality, social justice and equality.
 Our faculty study many aspects of American politics as well as numerous other countries, with particular strengths in East Asia, Latin America, and the Middle East.

 For more information, we invite you to browse the profile links on this page.

 New Faculty!
-(Fall 2024)
+(Spring 2025)

-Link to personal website: https://wordpress.com/view/danielkofibanini.wordpress.com
+Link to personal website: https://www.dacia-paje.com/

 Visiting Faculty